KaisenAmin/c_std/string/README.md

 - **Parameters**:
   - `initialStr`: The initial string to be stored in the `String` object.
 Can be `NULL` for an empty string.
 - **Return Value**:
-  - Returns a pointer to the newly created `String` object.
-Terminates the program if memory allocation fails.
+  - Returns a pointer to the newly created `String` object, or `NULL` if memory allocation fails.

 ---